-I am just starting out on this journey into the STEERS surname.
+The journey into the origin of the STEERS surname began in 2012.
 I'm currently in the process of collating basic data and will update this page as I go.
 For on-the-go updates please do visit my blog (the address is below).

 Please feel free to get in touch and I will do my best to assist you.
 I will respond to all enquires, whether I can help or not.